-Reflects an estimated \$12 million revenue loss as a result of the 5-day toll suspension on most Turnpike facilities from September 1-5, 2019 to aid evacuation efforts from Hurricane Dorian following the declaration of a State of Emergency by the Governor.
+2 Fiscal Year 2019 reflects an estimated \$12 million revenue loss as a result of the 5-day toll suspension on most Turnpike facilities to aid evacuation efforts from Hurricane Dorian.

-Toll administrative charges decreased due to the temporary waiver of the fees and administrative charges.
+3 Toll administrative charges decreased in Fiscal Year 2019 due to the temporary waiver of the fees and administrative charges.

-Concessions and other revenues peaked in Fiscal Year 2018 due to certain one-time performance penalties collected from two System vendors.
+4 Concessions and other revenues peaked in Fiscal Year 2018 due to certain one-time performance penalties collected from two System vendors.
 Other revenue also includes transaction fees charged to certain interoperable partners and rental car companies.